-The CARSS model determined that the total capital infrastructure needs of the District, as identified in the FY 2024-2029 CIP budget formulation, is approximately \$14.08 billion.
-The District has identified approximately \$10.51 billion of funding over the next 6 years, a mix of debt, paygo capital, federal loans and grants, and other resources, in its capital budget for the highest-priority capital projects.
-The remaining capital infrastructure funding shortfall of approximately \$3.57 billion over the 6-year CIP period includes both capital projects as well as capital maintenance projects for existing assets.
+The CARSS model determined that the total capital infrastructure needs of the District, as identified in the FY 2025-2030 CIP budget formulation, is approximately \$15.03 billion.
+The District has identified approximately \$12.04 billion of funding over the next six years, a mix of debt, paygo capital, federal loans and grants, and other resources, in its capital budget for the highest-priority capital projects.
+The remaining capital infrastructure funding shortfall of approximately \$2.99 billion over the 6-year CIP period includes both capital projects as well as capital maintenance projects for existing assets.

-The chart below shows the annual estimated funding needed, beyond what the District can afford during the current 6-year CIP, broken into the 2 categories of capital projects: capital maintenance projects (deferred maintenance) and new capital projects.
-The 6-year funding gap for capital maintenance projects averages \$234 million annually and the funding gap for new capital projects is on average \$361 million annually.
-Combined, the annual funding gap is approximately \$595 million, equivalent to roughly 5.6% of total FY 2024 local fund revenues.
+The chart below shows the annual estimated funding needed, beyond what the District can afford during the current 6-year CIP, broken into the two categories of capital projects: capital maintenance projects (deferred maintenance) and new capital projects.
+The 6-year funding gap for capital maintenance projects averages \$224 million annually and the funding gap for new capital projects is on average \$274 million annually.
+Combined, the annual funding gap is approximately \$498 million, equivalent to roughly 4.3% of total FY 2025 local fund revenues.

-Total Unfunded Capital Ne (in \$ Millions) eds Durinç ole 1 ar CIP Pei riod Fiscal Year FY24 FY25 FY26 FY27 FY28 FY29 6-Year Total Unfunded Capital Maintenance Projects \$266.4 \$270.7 \$224.5 \$187.9 \$168.1 \$284.7 \$1,402.4 Unfunded New Capital Projects \$355.3 \$337.7 \$414.3 \$493.7 \$375.2 \$192.4 \$2,168.5 Total Unfunded Capital Needs \$621.7 \$608.5 \$638.7 \$681.6 \$543.3 \$477.1 \$3,570.9
+Tal ole 1 Total Unfunded Capital Needs During the 6-Year CIP Period (in \$ Millions) Fiscal Year FY25 FY26 FY27 FY28 FY29 FY30 6-Year Total Unfunded Capital Maintenance Projects \$121.8 \$213.0 \$203.3 \$275.6 \$275.6 \$255.0 \$1,344.3 Unfunded New Capital Projects \$174.2 \$348.2 \$373.6 \$309.7 \$145.4 \$290.8 \$1,642.0 Total Unfunded Capital Needs \$296.0 \$561.2 \$576.9 \$585.3 \$421.0 \$545.9 \$2,986.3

 As shown in the following chart, the total capital funding gap represents projects across key sectors of the District's capital infrastructure program.
 These amounts represent actual capital projects that cannot be delivered during the current 6-year CIP with current funding levels and sources.
-For example, the approximately \$2 billion in unfunded new facilities projects includes two very significant capital projects for the District: a replacement of the Henry J. Daly building, which serves as the headquarters of the Metropolitan Police Department, and a replacement for the District's correctional facility.
-Even though the scope of the correctional facility project has been downsized, the estimated additional funding needed, above what is already in the capital budget for those two large projects, is approximately \$925 million.
+For example, the approximately \$2.14 billion in unfunded facilities projects includes two very significant capital projects for the District: replacement of the Henry J. Daly building, which serves as the headquarters of the Metropolitan Police Department, and which received funding of \$187 million with a current unmet need amount of \$363 million; and secondly, a physical safety and security improvement initiative for the District's Public School System (DCPS) of approximately \$146 million.
+In terms of the District's modernization efforts, the Fire and Emergency Medical Services Department (FEMS) reported a funding gap for the electrification of vehicles of around \$115 million, mainly for medium and heavy-duty vehicles to form an EV fleet.